2024-25 Edition

 Elliott P. Currie, Ph.D.
 University of California, Berkeley, Professor of Criminology, Law and Society (criminal justice policy in the U.S. and other countries, causes of violent crime, social context of delinquency and youth violence, etiology of drug abuse and assessment of drug policy, race and criminal justice)

 Teresa A. Dalton, Ph.D.
-University of Denver, Associate Professor of Teaching of Criminology, Law and Society (quantitative methodology, criminology, law and social sciences)
+University of Denver, Professor of Teaching of Criminology, Law and Society (quantitative methodology, criminology, law and social sciences)

 John D. Dombrink, Ph.D.
 University of California, Berkeley, Professor Emeritus of Criminology, Law and Society (crime and criminal justice, deviance and social control)